When to Renew Car Insurance: What to Expect and How to Save

 Compare Quotes From at Least Three Insurers

-Renewal is the best time to shop because you have a defined deadline and your current coverage details in hand.
-Get quotes from at least three competitors before deciding to renew.
-Use a tool to compare your car insurance options and see side-by-side comparisons on equivalent coverage levels.
+You have a deadline and your current coverage details in hand, which makes renewal the easiest time to shop.
+Get quotes from at least three competitors before deciding to stay.
+Use a tool to compare car insurance options on equivalent coverage levels before you decide.

 3. 3